-Currently, it is quite challenging to analyze single-cell data comprising of numerous cells and samples and to address varieties emerging from batch impacts and different sample preparations.
+Currently, it is quite challenging to analyze single-cell data comprising numerous cells and samples and to address varieties emerging from batch impacts and different sample preparations.
 For this purpose, a group of Yale scientists has developed a new deep neural network called SAUCIE to uncover larger samples of activity of individual cells that originate from a multitude of individuals.

 The name SAUCIE is an abbreviation for Sparse Autoencoder for Clustering, Imputation, and Embedding.
 Scientists developed this neural network to uncover crucial cellular differences within individuals as well as broader patterns that tell the story of how the body functions.